 This lecture-based course introduces students to the frameworks of analysis that can be applied to visual culture.
 Students will develop their ability to situate, analyze, and contextualize responses to visual media from a variety of theoretical stances relevant to both art and design practice.

-CCST 300 - Topic in Humanities 3 Credits
+CCST 300 - Topic in Humanities

-Prerequisite: Two 200-level courses in SCCS (ENGL, HUMN, CCST, AHIS, PPRL, SOSC, NASC), one of which must be a 200-level ENGL, plus completion of First Year Studies.
+Prerequisite: Completion of 24 credits for First Year Studies, ONE 200-level ENGL, and ONE additional 200-level course in SCCS (ENGL, HUMN, CCST, AHIS, PPRL, SOSC, NASC).